ullibniss/INNO-Computer-Systems-and-Networks/CSN_5th_lab_Fedorov_Alexey.md

 - `-g` - provides ability to setup global directives. `daemon on` for example
 - `-s` - flag to send signal to main process.
 For example `reload` sends SIGHUP to master process and makes hot-reload of web server.

-We can see that nginx uses .pid file.
-This is the way nginx knows what process to send signals.
-Systemd provides feature to set pid file via `PIDfile` line.
+We can see that Nginx uses a `.pid` file.
+This is how Nginx knows which process to send signals to. `systemd` provides a feature to set the PID file using the `PIDFile` directive.

 ![image](https://github.com/user-attachments/assets/20145be2-1899-490c-a534-27e4801a5329)

-The last thing I want to configure in `[Service]` section is KillMode.
-This function controls how signals will be sent to processes, here is options:
+The last thing I want to configure in the `[Service]` section is `KillMode`.
+This option controls how signals are sent to processes.
+Here are the available options:

 - `process` - kill only main process.
 - `mixed` - kill main and children processes.
 - `control-group` - kill the whole control group of service unit.
 - `none` - do nothing.

-I use `mixed` option, to kill master nginx process and workers at the same time.
+I use the `mixed` option to kill the master Nginx process and the worker processes at the same time.

 ![image](https://github.com/user-attachments/assets/4b3b05c3-23be-403d-9ccd-58cb13a6666d)

-Next section is `[Install]`.
-I will use it only for one purpose - autostart.
-I can define there `WantedBy` directive that will execute service on chosen run-level.
+The next section is `[Install]`.
+I will use it solely for one purpose — autostart.
+I can define the `WantedBy` directive there, which will execute the service at the chosen run level.

-System has multi-user run level by default.
+The system has a multi-user run level by default.
 I will use this target.

 ![image](https://github.com/user-attachments/assets/5e25e2e7-d9bb-40c4-84d6-ad73f5259a43)